The University

 Salkehatchie Leadership Institute

 The USC Salkehatchie Leadership Institute was created in 1998 by a collaborative of local, state, and federal entities.
 The primary mission is to stimulate economic development in the rural counties of Allendale, Bamberg, Barnwell, Colleton, and Hampton in South Carolina.
-The Institute has continued to build partnerships and coalitions locally, regionally, and on a statewide basis to facilitate leadership development, community development, and economic development.
-Since its inception, the Institute has served over 2000 youth and adults through leadership training and workshops and has been instrumental in generating over $14 million in grant funding for county, community, and economic development programs.
-The Center also serves as an ambassador for rural counties, with representatives serving on numerous local and regional boards as a voice for the needs of rural communities.
-Since 1998, the legislature has provided recurring below the line funding that partially funds personnel for the Institute.
-This investment has been extremely beneficial for the area served.
-Other major funding has been provided by USDA Rural Development.
+The Institute has continued to build partnerships and coalitions locally, regionally, and on a statewide basis to facilitate leadership development, community development, workforce preparation, and economic growth throughout the region.

 Goals

-• Serve as a catalyst for economic development in the five-county region.
+- Serve as a catalyst for economic development and regional collaboration in the five-county Salkehatchie region.

 Program Description